HACKERALERT/Picocrypt/README.md

 Coming soon...

 ## Linux
 A Snap is available for Linux.
-Make sure you have Snap installed and `sudo snap install picocrypt`.
+Make sure you have Snap installed.
+Next, ensure the core snap image is installed: `sudo snap install core`.
+Finally, install Picocrypt: `sudo snap install picocrypt`.

 # Why Picocrypt?
 Why should you use Picocrypt instead of BitLocker, NordLocker, VeraCrypt, AxCrypt, or 7-Zip?
 Here are a few reasons why you should use Picocrypt: